voxdeilex/E2E_Playwright_LaCuerda/README.md

 ## E2E Automated Testing with Playwright, Python & Pytest

-This repository contains an end-to-end (E2E) automated testing project using Playwright, Python, Pytest and Allure reports.
+This repository contains an end-to-end (E2E) automated testing project using Playwright, Python, Pytest and Allure reports with multiple browsers.
 The goal of this project is to demonstrate a complete QA Automation test case implementation using Playwright and Python, following best practices for end-to-end testing, project organization, and reporting.

 ---